Skip to main content

 Final thoughts

 Although the cloud is about expanding your business potential and profitability, influential tech brings challenges.
-To mitigate these challenges, one should never skip or postpone the governance policy.
+To mitigate these challenges, it is essential not to skip or postpone the governance policy.
 Cloud governance may hinder productivity, but having the protocols streamlines production.

 It is wise to upgrade the cloud governance policy in iterations.
 As the company evolves, government policy enforcement should be prioritized as multiple people access data files.